 Craigslist, however, is a free-for-all, so take special care to avoid scams (more tips on signs of a scam here), and by searching only apartments with photos, another filter option.
 We’d also recommend investigating the building and the neighborhood more closely, including information like bedbug history and neighborhood crime rate (more tips on that here), as well as plugging the address into the city's Building Information System to check on things like outstanding violations.
 Also look up the name of the management company and broker to see if any red flags appear.
 For further intel, look up the building on the sites Rentlogic and Localize.city.

 Looking for an elevated, full-service living experience in one of Jersey City’s most convenient and desirable neighborhoods?

 Welcome to life at 485 Marin, where curated design meets storied surroundings.
 Apartments will Rent Fast!

 2. Facebook (and all your other social networks)

-Post on Facebook, hit up your college's alumni network, send a mass email to NYC-based contacts, and use any of your other social feeds of choice (Instagram, Twitter, even Snapchat, depending on your social circles) to let your network know that you're on the hunt.
-More than one Brick Underground editor has landed in their current apartment this way.
+Post on Facebook, hit up your college's alumni network, send a mass email to everyone you’ve ever met in the city, and use any of your other social feeds of choice (Instagram, Twitter, Snapchat) to let your network know that you're on the hunt.
+You’d be surprised by how serendipitously the timing can work out to be.